opendatalab/opendatalab-python-sdk/README.md

 It provides:

 -   A pythonic way to access opendatalab resources.
--   An convient CLI tool `opendatalab` to access open datasets.
+-   A convenient CLI tool `odl` to access open datasets.

 ## Installation